 That’s where For All the Fish comes in.
 We aim to provide the public with accurate, nuanced, evidence-based information on sustainable food and nutrition.
 We do so by asking the scientists at the front lines of sustainability and nutrition research to share their knowledge and findings, and we ensure this information is as accurate as possible by putting articles through review.
 Finally, we emphasize clear, accessible and engaging writing, so our audience will choose to read about sustainability even after a long day at work.

 If this sounds like something you’d love to be part of, please email forallthefish.magazine[at]gmail.com, and let us know if you’d like to review, contribute or both.
-Please also send us a brief summary of your research interests and/or potential topics to contribute or review.
-Alternatively, you can send us a link to your academic page.
+Please also send us a CV or a link to your academic page, along with a brief summary of your research interests and/or potential topics to contribute or review.

 If you’d like to learn some more about us first, see below for more information.